 Market fluctuations: what do they mean for your investments?

-It can be unsettling to witness the effects of market fluctuations on your investments, especially in light of the recent tariff announcements.
+It can be unsettling to witness the effects of market volatility on your investments, especially in light of ongoing foreign conflicts.
 You may be wondering what steps to take next.
+Firstly, it's crucial to consider market performance over the long term, as this reveals how markets have historically responded to various economic and event-driven changes.

 Over the years, there have been numerous market shocks.
-The graph below highlights several notable events, illustrating their impact on the FTSE All-Share index (which tracks the UK stock market) and the duration it took for markets to recover.
+The accompanying graph highlights several notable events, illustrating their impact on the FTSE All-Share index (which tracks the UK stock market) and the duration it took for markets to recover.

 Please remember that past performance is not a reliable indicator of future results.
 The value of investments and the level of income received from them can fall as well as rise and is not guaranteed.
 You may not get back the amount of your original investment.